The significance of revenue assurance in the telecom industry

 Launch of next-gen services/bundles like home security, streaming audio/video, Cloud etc., means that hitherto ‘closed’ telco systems are equally susceptible to fraud attacks experienced by tech companies.

-Challenges in revenue assurance
+Challenges in revenue assurance in telecom

 It is a big challenge to know where to begin investigating for flaws.
 Maximum revenue is leaked during call detail records (CDRs) and event detail records (EDRs) between the switch and the billing engines.
 The problems may include: